thijmen38/Earthy-Group2/docs/design.md

 *Fig: 3-D Printed prototype of interlocking block 2*
 <ins>*system exploration*</ins>
 <div style="text-align: justify">
 For the interlocking rib system, one can either have the ribs made from gypsum or adobe.
 The advantage of using gypsum over adobe is that large pieces can be made with gypsum and it thus reduces the number of different modules required for construction.
 In both cases, the material cannot withstand tension forces in the corners.
-Therefore, for the ease of construction of these ribs, various interlocking patterns were studied and compared on the basis of their simplicity with the mould, material usage and sharp edges to finalize one.
+Therefore, for the ease of construction of these ribs, various interlocking patterns were studied and compared on the basis of their simplicity with the mold, material usage and sharp edges to finalize one.
 The table below shows the analysis in detail.
 </div>

 * Twinkle table*